SenseNet/sensenet/README.md

 **Advantages**

 - no installation required (easy onboarding)
-- easy patches and upgrades
+- patches and upgrades are taken care of by us
 - no hosting related tasks
 - central admin surface
 - [flexible pricing plans](https://www.sensenet.com/pricing) (based on # of contents, requests, and users)